 Having come from a legal background, Jennifer values the way yoga practice helps develop the skills and attributes each of us needs, not just for practice, but for everyday life-

 compassion, kindness, flexibility, courage, authenticity.

 She is a passionate teacher who will encourage and inspire you to cultivate the qualities you need from your own practice.

-I have been practicing yoga for over 25 years and have been teaching for 10 years.
-I am a certified Iyengar yoga teacher.
-I have studied with numerous senior teachers and have traveled to India to learn from the source, the Iyengar family at Ramamani Iyengar yoga Institute in Pune, India.
+Sally has been practicing yoga for over 25 years and teaching for 10 years.
+She is a certified Iyengar yoga teacher.
+She’s studied with numerous senior teachers and also traveled to India to learn from the source, the Iyengar family at Ramamani Iyengar yoga Institute in Pune, India.

-I started yoga when I developed a bad back working in fashion hunched over a desk designing.
-I discovered that not only did I get physical relief but I also found a calmness and clarity that spoke to my soul.
-My aim is to transfer all that l have learnt and have benefited from Iyengar yoga to the student.
-To help the student release from the physical and mental stresses that come from day to day living and to find a path to a calm mind and a fit and healthy body.
+She started yoga when she developed a bad back working in fashion hunched over a desk designing.
+After commencing yoga practice, Sally discovered that not only did she get physical relief, but also a calmness and clarity that spoke to her soul.
+Her aim is to transfer all that she’s learnt and benefited from Iyengar yoga to the student.
+To also help the student release from the physical and mental stresses that come from day to day living and to find a path to a calm mind and a fit and healthy body.

 Pash has been practicing Iyengar yoga since 1998, initially exploring yoga as a form of exercise, to gain strength and flexibility.
 As her passion and understanding of Iyengar yoga grew, it cultivated a deep love and patience for practice, yoga principles and time spent on the mat.